viamrobotics/docs/docs/how-tos/provision-setup.md

 {{% expand "One or more physical devices with supported operating system" %}}

-To find out more about supported systems, see [Compatibility](/installation/#platform-requirements).
+To find out more about supported systems, see [`viam-server` Platform requirements](/installation/viam-server-setup/#platform-requirements) and [`viam-micro-server` Platform requirements](/installation/viam-micro-server-setup/#platform-requirements).

 If you are flashing a Raspberry Pi using the Raspberry Pi Imager, flash a 64-bit image to your SD card and customize at least the hostname when prompted by the Raspberry Pi Imager.